-- Be a resident of Ocean County, graduate in the top 15.0% of their high school class. - Students may receive 4-5 semesters of funding for up to 18 credits per semester. - Students must apply for all forms of State and Federal Student Aid (FAFSA) and submit any requested documentation to complete and verify application data within the established deadlines. - Students must maintain continuous full-time enrollment and achieve a minimum cumulative grade point average (GPA) of 3.0. - Students must earn a 3.25 cumulative GPA upon graduation from community college to be eligible for NJ STARS II.
+- Be a resident of Ocean County, rank in the top 15% of their high school class at the end of their junior year or in the top 15% of their graduating class. - Students may receive 4-5 semesters of funding for up to 18 credits per semester. - Students must apply for all forms of State and Federal Student Aid (FAFSA) and submit any requested documentation to complete and verify application data within the established deadlines. - Students must maintain continuous full-time enrollment and achieve a minimum cumulative grade point average (GPA) of 3.0. - Students must earn a 3.25 cumulative GPA upon graduation from community college to be eligible for NJ STARS II.